- Career Center

 |Errol Hill Award|

 The Errol Hill Award is given in recognition of outstanding scholarship in African American theater, drama, and/or performance studies, as demonstrated in the form of a published book-length project (monograph or essay collection) or scholarly article.
-The book or article must have been published during the previous calendar year (2015 for the 2016 award), and deal with African American theater history, dramatic literature, or performance studies (research on dance, acting and directing, public performances, i.e., parades, pageants, etc.).
+Beginning in 2018, in even numbered years the prize will recognize essays published in the past 2 years, and in odd-numbered years the prize will recognize books published in the past 2 years.
+The book or article must have been published during the eligibility window, and deal with African American theater history, dramatic literature, or performance studies (research on dance, acting and directing, public performances, i.e., parades, pageants, etc.).

 Nominations can come from the author of the work to be considered, any member of ASTR, the editor of a journal in which an essay has appeared, or a book publisher.
-(Essay nominations are limited in that authors can nominate only one, and journal editors can nominate one essay per volume.)
+(Essay nominations are limited in an authors can have only one essay considered, and journal editors can nominate only one essay per volume.)
 Authors and/or publishers who are nominating books should send one copy to each member of the committee.
 Each committee member’s address will be listed on the confirmation page after submitting this form.
 Essay nominations should not be sent to individual committee members, they should be uploaded as a .pdf attachment on the application page.
-Please direct questions about the process to Ramón Rivera-Servera, Committee Chair.

 The winning book or essay will be judged based on